 Whenever possible, we recommend implant dentures for our patients.
 They’re the gold standard of tooth replacement.
 But not all patients are eligible.
 You have to have a sufficient amount of healthy bone structure to support the implants.
 They’re also a more expensive option.
 Though they cost more upfront, you don’t have added costs down the line.
 You won’t have to readjust or replace them down the road.

 But maybe the best benefit of implant dentures is getting back 100% of your bite function.
-Adhesive isn’t needed and you don’t have to worry about your restoration slipping or falling out when you eat or speak.
+The adhesive isn’t needed, and you don’t have to worry about your restoration slipping or falling out when you eat or speak.
 You’re able to continue to eat a healthy, balanced diet.
 You can bite into an apple with ease, as well as eat other healthy foods.

 If you are receiving implant-secured dentures, Dr. Halliburton will refer you to a local surgeon for dental implant surgery.
 An oral surgeon inserts the titanium implant posts into the jaw during this procedure.
 After the implants integrate with the jaw bone, you can return to our office for dental impressions.
 These impressions are used to fabricate your custom dentures.